johnwarden/mecsim/README.md

 # Participatory Budget Aggregation Mechanism Simulator

 This repository contains a simulator for comparing budget aggregation mechanisms.
-It simulates an iterative process where each user proposes an aggregation vector, and then strategically modify their proposals in response to other users' proposals in an attempt to maximize their individual utility.
+It simulates an iterative process where users proposes budgets, and then strategically modify their proposals in response to other users' proposals in an attempt to maximize their individual utility.

 Interestingly, for a wide variety of preference profiles and mechanisms, users arrive at an equilibrium that is close to the overall-utility-maximizing allocation -- even though users final proposals different significantly from their individual optimal allocations.